The power of visual communication

 As Nate visually maps project outcomes, he finds innovative ways to solve problems and make better decisions.

 Some pretty fantastic products started with a Lucidchart diagram.
-Todd McKinnon, CEO and co-founder of Okta, a security company poised for IPO with a valuation of over one billion dollars, used a diagram to build his product:
+Todd McKinnon, CEO, and co-founder of Okta, a security company poised for IPO with a valuation of over one billion dollars, used a diagram to build his product:

 “I don’t think enough people know how helpful this technology can be, but I do—I drew some of the original architecture and product sketches for Okta using Lucidchart.”

 By working visually, Todd brought his business ideas to life.
 But innovation doesn’t always mean starting a company.
-From identifying opportunities to optimizing a processes to getting the next hot startup off the ground, working visually can help drive innovation at every level.
+From identifying opportunities to optimizing processes to getting the next hot startup off the ground, working visually can help drive innovation at every level.

-Increase productivity by 38% and transparency by 43%
+Increase productivity and transparency

 We heard this feedback repeated over and over again—with real-time collaboration and streamlined communication, companies all over the globe are using visuals to increase productivity and transparency.